simonw/datasette-clone/README.md

 ## Usage

-This only works against Datasette instances running immutable databases (with the `-i` opiton).
-Most databases published using the `datasette publish` command should be doing this.
+This only works against Datasette instances running immutable databases (with the `-i` option).
+Databases published using the `datasette publish` command should be compatible with this tool.

 To download copies of all `.db` files from an instance, run: